Siphon880gh/devbrain/DevOps/_Server - VPS or Dedicated Server/_ GET STARTED - Setup Dedicated Server Checklist.md

 - Know what is the main installer of packages in command line (eg. `sudo apt update`  for Ubuntu 22.04).
 Save to your web host's details document if it's not something you're intimately familiar with.
 - Update installer’s repos
-- Look up instructions for your OS on how to install these language interpreters, if applicable to your server's use cases (these should be installed before installing databases because you'll be testing database connections with code):
+- Look up instructions for your OS on how to install these language interpreters and related or adjacent package managers, if applicable to your server's use cases (these should be installed before installing databases because you'll be testing database connections with code):
 	- PHP (if not included by your web host’s)
 		- If installed CloudPanel, PHP comes included.
 If you don't see PHP, you should create a PHP site off CloudPanel
 		- If not installed CloudPanel and your web host management panel does not come included with PHP, look up how to install php, eg. Google: Ubuntu 22 install php
 		- If installed Cloudpanel or a web hosting management panel that already has it setup for you, you can also skip this step:
-		  You have to configure apache or nginx to handle php, eg. Google: `Nginx handle php`, eg. Google: `Apache handle php`
+		  You have to configure apache or nginx to handle php, eg. Google: `Nginx handle php`, eg. Google: `Apache handle php`.
-		Python:
+	  - Python:
 			- Check if you have python3 installed.
 It comes included with CloudPanel.
 Test with `python3 --version`
 				- If not installed.
 Look up how to install: Eg. Google: Ubuntu 22 install python3
 			- Check if you have pip3 installed.
 Having python3 installed does not necessarily mean pip3 is installed.
 Eg. Google: Ubunutu 22 install pip3.
 Could be something like `sudo apt install python3-pip`.
 If you have CloudPanel installed, cloudpanel